HL7 FHIR DevDays

-DevDays is an event for IT professionals in healthcare, whether new to FHIR or with previous experience, to learn about FHIR in a collaborative environment.
-DevDays offers a chance to work with the specification surrounded by others doing the same thing, side by side with experts to answer any questions.
-The three pillars for DevDays are: education, sharing of ideas and networking.
+HL7 FHIR DevDays is an event for IT professionals in healthcare, whether new to FHIR or with previous experience, to learn about FHIR in a collaborative environment.
+Participants will have a chance to work with the specification surrounded by others doing the same thing, side by side (virtually) with experts to answer any questions.
+The three pillars for DevDays are: learn, code and share.

-FHIR experts will be present to deliver tutorials, guide the hands-on sessions and work one on one with attendees to discuss issues.
+FHIR experts deliver tutorials, guide the hands-on sessions and discuss issues one on one with attendees.

 DevDays is famous for its networking.
 The organizers will make sure that networking opportunities will be facilitated in the virtual edition as well.

 Background FHIR and DevDays

 FHIR (Fast Healthcare Interoperability Resources, http://hl7.org/fhir/) is an open source healthcare data integration standard, which is by now mandated or recommended by governments around the world, like in the US, Germany, Finland and the Netherlands, as the modern, API-based method for data exchange between care providers, payers, and patients.